I think it’s safe to say that most passive income ideas take some startup capital to get the ball rolling.

 For me, it was a flop, but other users seem to enjoy the app.

-If you’re still on the hunt for more passive income, you can also consider several other apps and platforms like:
+If you’re still on the hunt for more passive income, you can also consider several other apps like Honeygain to sell your extra bandwidth:

 - Fluidstack.
 This is one of the most reliable ways to sell your internet if you have a decent computer and network speed.